-Fun and interactive music activities are programmed to support listening and speaking skills as well as develop confidence and physical skills.
+Fun and interactive sessions support listening and physical skills as well as confidence.

 Being in the countryside we love a bug hunt!
 It could be butterfly spotting, red kites flying or learning how important worms are to our soil.

-Children have fun testing their physical skills, developing self-help skills, changing clothing/footwear and working as part of a team.
+Children have fun testing their physical skills, developing self-help skills, taking turns and working as part of a team.

 While our three and four year olds are experiencing these activities our two year olds have a programme of activities specifically designed for their interests.
 These are based around repeated patterns of play (schema) for example, rotation, transportation and trajectory.

-In addition to the above, the children in Bears are taken to a local Forest School site to experience Woodland School, one morning every week throughout the year.
+In addition to the above, the children in Owls are taken to a local Forest School site to experience Woodland School, one morning every week throughout the year.